-Halter: A neckline that fasten behind the neck.
+Halter: A neckline that fastens behind the neck.

 Capped: A sleeve length that just barely covers the shoulders, not any of the arm.